CFPAOrg/Minecraft-Mod-Language-Package/projects/1.21-fabric/assets/trickster/trickster/lavender/entries/tome_of_tomfoolery/items/spawner_spell_core.md

 }
 ```

+*"Look guys!
+We built the Torment Nexus from the hit sci-fi novel 'Do Not Build The Torment Nexus'!"*

-A variant of the [Spell Core](^trickster:items/spell_core) powered by a spawner.
+A variant of the [Spell Core](^trickster:items/spell_core) powered by the essence of a spawner.
-They execute their inscribed spell at one and a half times the rate of player spells.
+It executes its inscribed spell at one and a half times the rate of player spells.
-However, if no player is within 16 blocks, they will pause completely.
+However, if no player is within 16 blocks, it will pause completely.